 Hazel Creek Day trips are super fun this season.
 Experience one of the most remote and wildest trout streams in the Great Smoky Mountains with Fly Fishing the Smokies guide Jay Cobb as your host.
 Dry fly fishing on Hazel Creek keeps getting better each day.
 Lots of Yellow Sallies and Light Cahills are keeping the trout very happy.
 Hazel Creek is also one of the top places in the Smokies to fish small hoppers and bettles on top for some explosive action.
 Hazel Creek is a wonderful and wild place full of history and folklore.
 Some of the best trout in the Smoky Mountains have been caught on Hazel Creek!
 Don’t miss this unique opportunity to fish the most legendary Smokies trout stream with the best guides in the Smoky Mountains!

-Great Smoky Mountains Fishing Report June 1st
+Great Smoky Mountains Fishing

 The weather looks good this weekend and coming week.
-We do have a chance for thunderstorms on Sunday and Monday, however these are commonly pop ups that likely may not occur depending on which side of the Smokies you happen to be on.
+We do have a chance for thunderstorms on Sunday, however these are commonly pop ups that likely may not occur depending on which side of the Smokies you happen to be on.
 The weather in the Smoky Mountains is very difficult to predict and changes every few minutes.
 Our motto is plan for a shower, and go play!